 Halve, peel and chop the onion into small pieces.
 Roughly chop the parsley (stalks and all).
 Halve the red chilli lengthways, deseed and finely chop.
 Peel and grate the garlic (or use a garlic press).
 Chop the bacon rashers widthways into 1cm wide strips (use scissors for this if you like - it's much easier!)
 IMPORTANT: Wash your hands after handling raw meat.

-Put a large saucepan of water (see ingredients for amount) on to boil.
-Add the stock powder, stir to dissolve.
+Pour the water into a medium saucepan on high heat (see ingredients for amount).
+Add the stock powder, stir to dissolve and reduce the heat to the lowest setting.
 Heat a splash of oil in another large saucepan on medium heat.
 Add the onion and bacon.
 Stir and cook until the onion is soft and the bacon browned, 5-6 mins.

 The risotto is ready when the rice is ‘al dente’ - cooked through but has a bit of firmness left in the middle.
 Once ready, remove from the heat.
 Add the cooked butternut squash, the hard Italian cheese, three-quarters of the parsley and a knob of butter (if you have some).